huzaifa-sani/flutter_foundation/README.md

 🚀 Flutter Foundation

- A modern Flutter boilerplate designed to accelerate development with reusable widgets, services, and utilities.
+A scalable and production-ready Flutter foundation that provides reusable components, clean architecture, and essential development tools to accelerate the creation of high-quality, maintainable, and feature-rich mobile applications.utilities.

 ## ✨ Features